Generic Name: topotecan (toe-poe-TEE-kan)

 - Infection—May decrease your body's ability to fight infection.

-- Kidney disease—Higher blood levels of topotecan can occur, which increases the risk of serious side effects.
+- Kidney disease, moderate—Higher blood levels of topotecan can occur, which increases the risk of serious side effects.

-- Lung disease (e.g., interstitial lung disease), or history of or
+- Lung problems (eg, interstitial lung disease, lung cancer, pulmonary fibrosis), or history of or

 - Neutropenia (low white blood cells)—Use with caution.
 May make these conditions worse.

-You will receive topotecan while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you topotecan. topotecan is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you topotecan in a medical facility.
+It is given through a needle placed into one of your veins.

 Topotecan often causes nausea and vomiting.
 It is very important that you continue to receive the medicine even if it makes you feel ill.
 Ask your doctor for ways to lessen these effects.